|Executive Chair – Hattie Stacey

 |Deputy Director for Publicity – Heng Xuan

-Heng Xuan is a second year Land Economist at Wolfson College.
+Heng Xuan is a third year Land Economist at Wolfson College.
 His interests mainly revolve around environmentalism, gender equality, geopolitics, graphic design.

 Outside of TWS, Heng Xuan is in the University Karate team and heads the CU Buddhist Society.
 On occasion, he can be found camping in the mountains of Europe, telling bad puns, and browsing Memebridge (sometimes simultaneously).

 After finishing high-school in Belgrade, Serbia, Matija Franklin is doing a psychology MPhil at Sidney Sussex College, with a specialisation in Behavioural Economics.
 He is currently conducting research at the Policy Research groups and with the Junior Researcher Programme, but has previously worked at the Cambridge Organisational Leadership & Decision-Making Group, Prosociality and Well-Being Laboratory, as well as the Embodied Cognition and Emotion Laboratory.
 He is interested in the decisions that make people more or less likely to cooperate in social settings.